 The water park section of Sesame Place is generally open Memorial Day weekend through Labor Day.
-This year it opens on Friday, May 26.
-It offers nine water attractions: water slides, including a 75-foot whopper and a multi-person raft, a lazy river, a small wave pool, and an interactive, multistory water playground called The Count's Splash Castle.
+It offers nine water attractions: water slides, including a 75-foot whopper and a multi-person raft, a lazy river, a small wave pool, and an interactive, multi-story water playground called The Count's Splash Castle.

 It has a little bit of everything, but seems best enjoyed by kids 42 inches or taller.
 Smaller kids have access to fewer of the rides here, and of course, it's overwhelming to think about switching back and forth from the amusement park (shoes required!) to the water park (bathing suits required!) and back with little ones.
 Sesame Place often offers tickets that include a free second day of admission, so I think that's a great way to take advantage of that and split it up into two trips.

 - Buy tickets online.
 There are usually savings and ongoing deals happening online vs. at the gate.